Mystic Messenger: Characters

 707, or his baptismal name Luciel Choi (최 루시엘, Choi Luciel) is a 22-year-old hacker and intelligence agent, he is also the one who made the RFA Messenger app.
-707, also referred to as Seven, has short curly red hair, amber eyes and is a self-proclaimed devoted Catholic who loves to eat junk food and his wife, Angel Aguilar, who is married with since five years ago.
+707, also referred to as Seven, has short curly red hair, amber eyes and is a self-proclaimed devoted Catholic who loves to eat junk food.
 He has a very mischievous attitude and loves cats in a 'unique' way.
 His hobbies include collecting sports cars and hacking.
 Despite his seemingly carefree, easy-going personality, he always warns the other members to "keep their distance" from him because of his job as a secret agent.
 707 tends to break the fourth wall more than anyone in the game.